-Root: writing our way back into habitat
+Root: Writing our way back to nature

 In this brand new experimental and experiential writing course we will explore our relationship with the natural world.
 We have done damage to ourselves and our home, the earth, by constructing the idea that human beings are separate from nature.
 Even our language betrays this attitude – we speak of nature and the environment as though it is ‘out there’.